UniMath/agda-unimath/src/foundation/perfect-images.lagda.md

   (lem : LEM (l1 ⊔ l2))
   where

-  not-not-perfect-is-perfect :
+  is-perfect-not-not-is-perfect-image :
     (a : A) → ¬ (is-not-perfect-image a) → is-perfect-image f g a
-  not-not-perfect-is-perfect a nρ a₀ n p =
+  is-perfect-not-not-is-perfect-image a nρ a₀ n p =
     rec-coprod
       ( id)
       ( λ a₁ → ex-falso (nρ (a₀ , n , p , a₁)))